Morphological filtering module #include "diplib/morphology.h"

 mask restricts the image regions used for the operation.

 connectivity determines what a connected component is.
-See Connectivity for information on the connectivity parameter.
+See Connectivity for information on the

 polarity can be "opening" (the default) or "closing", to compute the area opening or area closing, respectively.

-We use a union-find implementation similar to that described my Meijster and Wilkinson (2002), and is based on the algorithm for our fast watershed ("fast" mode to dip::Watershed).
+We use a union-find implementation similar to that described my Meijster and Wilkinson (2002), and is based on

-void dip::PathOpening(dip::Image const& in, dip::Image const& mask, dip::Image& out, dip::uint length = 7, dip::String const& polarity = S::OPENING, dip::StringSet const& mode = {})
+dip::Image const& in, dip::Image const& mask, dip::Image& out, dip::uint length = 7, dip::String const& polarity = S::OPENING, dip::StringSet const& mode = {})

 Applies a path opening or closing in all possible directions

-void dip::DirectedPathOpening(dip::Image const& in, dip::Image const& mask, dip::Image& out, dip::IntegerArray filterParam, dip::String const& polarity = S::OPENING, dip::StringSet const& mode = {})
+dip::Image const& in, dip::Image const& mask, dip::Image& out, dip::IntegerArray filterParam, dip::String const& polarity = S::OPENING, dip::StringSet const& mode = {})

 Applies a path opening or closing in a specific direction.

 The path opening is an opening over all possible paths of a specific length and general direction.
 A path direction represents a 90 degree cone within which paths are generated.
 The paths are formed by single pixel steps in one of three directions (in 2D): the main direction, or 45 degrees to the left or right.
 That is, if the main direction is [1,0] (to the right), then [1,-1] and [1,1] (diagonal up or down) are also possible steps.
 This leads to a number of different paths that is exponential in its lengths.
-However, the opening over all these paths can be computed in \(O(n \log(n))\) time, with \(n\) the path length.
+However, the opening over all these paths can be computed in time, with the path length.

 The direction description above can be generalized to any number of dimensions by realizing that the main direction can be specified by any of the neighbors of a central pixel, and then the other allowed steps are the neighbor pixels that are also neighbor to the pixel that represents the main direction.
 In 3D, this leads to 6 or 8 alternate steps.

-There are 4 possible path directions in 2D, and 13 in 3D.
-Both length and direction are specified through the filterParam argument, see below.
-Note that the path length is given by the number of pixels in the path, not the Euclidean length of the path.
+the filterParam argument, see below.
+Note that the path length is given by the number of pixels in the path,

-The polarity parameter can be "opening" (the default) or "closing", to compute the path opening and path closing, respectively.
+The polarity parameter can be "opening" (the default) or "closing", to compute the path opening and path

-void dip::OpeningByReconstruction(dip::Image const& in, dip::Image& out, dip::StructuringElement const& se = {}, dip::uint connectivity = 0, dip::StringArray const& boundaryCondition = {})
+dip::Image const& in, dip::Image& out, dip::StructuringElement const& se = {}, dip::uint connectivity = 0, dip::StringArray const& boundaryCondition = {})

 Opening by reconstruction